0xfortes/0xFortes/README.md

 - 👋 Hi, I’m @0xFortes
-- 👀 I’m interested in crypto
+- 👀 I’m interested in crypto and software development, mostly web development.
-- 🌱 I’m currently enrolled on CS50's Introduction to Computer Science by HarvardX and going through the Odin Project
+- 🌱 Completed CS50's Introduction to Computer Science by HarvardX and going through the Odin Project
 - 💞️ Stack: HTML/CSS, JavaScript, React, Python, Solidity, C ...
 - 📫 How to reach me ...